This fantastic holiday takes in volcanoes, hot springs, markets and Inca ruins.

 Enquire about booking

-International flights (we can help to look for these), personal travel insurance, alcoholic and soft drinks, extra activities at the haciendas (such as horse riding, spa treatments etc.), tips and personal expenses.
+International flights, personal travel insurance, alcoholic and soft drinks, extra activities not specified, spa treatments, tips and personal expenses.

 Mountain lodges and haciendas.